1. The atmosphere is the envelope of_____________.

 Explanation: Frozen raindrops or refrozen ice pellets.

-88. Precipitation in the form of large ice balls is called:
+88. Precipitation in the form of large ice balls is called_____________.

 A) Snow